Mount Shasta Altitude Guide: How to Prepare, Pace, and Perform at Elevation

 Forceful exhale through pursed lips to fully empty the lungs

-Think of exhaling like you are fogging a mirror.
+Think of exhaling like you are blowing out birthday candles.

 This helps you move more air in and out of your lungs and stay ahead of the demand for oxygen.
 The forceful exhale also helps keep your airways open and improves overall ventilation.